Welcome to config_resolver’s documentation!¶

 Only “major” and “minor” numbers are supported.
 If the application encounters a

-file with a different “major” value, it will raise a
+file with a different “major” value, it will emit a log message with severity

 Requiring files (bail out if no config is found)¶

 Since version 3.3.0, you have a bit more control about how files are loaded.

 config_resolver.Config class takes a new argument: